Flutter BLoC Tutorial

 Let's learn how to use BLoC efficiently.
 We will cover the complex ideas about BLoC and how to use them.
-Some of the BLoC concepts I have covered in BLoc Gym App and Study App.
+Some of the BLoC concepts I have covered in BLoC Gym App and Study App.

 BLoC events